Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Conclusion

 \section{Conclusion}

-In this study, we proposed a supervised session segmentation method that uses similarity-based features derived from item embeddings and additional item attributes.
-This method evaluates each candidate segmentation point using features computed within a fixed-size window, capturing the contextual relationships between items.
-We trained several classifiers, including LightGBM, XGBoost, CatBoost, SVM, and LR, and evaluated their segmentation performance using a manually annotated dataset constructed for this study.
-The segmentation accuracy was assessed using the F1-score, ROC-AUC, and PR-AUC as evaluation metrics.
+In this study, we proposed a supervised session segmentation method using similarity-based features derived from item embeddings and additional attributes.
+The method evaluates each candidate segmentation point using features computed within a fixed-size window, capturing the contextual relationships between items.
+We trained several classifiers, including LightGBM, XGBoost, CatBoost, SVM, and LR, and evaluated their performance on a manually annotated dataset constructed for this study.
+Segmentation accuracy was assessed using the F1-score, ROC-AUC, and PR-AUC as the evaluation metrics.

-The experimental results demonstrated that the LightGBM-based model achieved the highest performance, with an F1-score of 0.806 and a PR-AUC of 0.831.
-Compared with the baseline based on cosine similarity with Item2Vec embeddings, the proposed method demonstrated improvements of 10.71\% in the F1-score and 30.61\% in the PR-AUC, confirming the effectiveness of incorporating contextual similarity features and supervised learning.
-These findings suggest that the proposed method can serve as a reliable preprocessing step for downstream tasks such as session-based recommendation, user modeling, or behavioral pattern mining.
-Moreover, the modularity of the approach allows easy integration with different types of embeddings and additional item-level metadata.
+The experimental results showed that the LightGBM-based model achieved the highest performance, with an F1-score of 0.806 and a PR-AUC of 0.831.
+Compared with the baseline using cosine similarity with Item2Vec embeddings, the proposed method achieved improvements of 10.71\% in the F1-score and 30.61\% in the PR-AUC, confirming the effectiveness of incorporating contextual similarity features and supervised learning.
+These findings suggest that the proposed method can serve as a reliable preprocessing step for downstream tasks, including session-based recommendation, user modeling, and behavioral pattern mining.
+Moreover, the modular design allows for easy integration with different types of embeddings and additional item-level metadata.

-Despite these promising results, several limitations remain.
-First, the method depends on manually annotated segmentation labels, which are expensive and time-consuming to obtain at scale.
+Despite these promising results, several limitations still remain.
+First, the method depends on manually annotated segmentation labels, which are costly and time-consuming to obtain at scale.
 Second, because the dataset did not include user identifiers, the segmentation model applied a global criterion across all sessions, limiting its ability to capture personalized session boundaries and learn user-specific behavioral patterns.

-In future work, we plan to explore semi-supervised or weakly supervised methods to reduce the dependence on manual annotation.
-In addition, we intend to evaluate the practical impact of the improved segmentation on downstream tasks, such as click prediction and personalized recommendations.
+In future work, we plan to explore semi-supervised and weakly supervised methods to reduce the dependence on manual annotation.
+In addition, we intend to evaluate the practical impact of improved segmentation on the downstream tasks, such as click prediction and personalized recommendations.